lvcabral/brs-desktop/docs/control-reference.md

 # Control Keyboard Reference

-The emulator supports by default the following mapping of the desktop keyboard to Roku remote control:
+The simulator supports by default the following mapping of the keyboard to Roku remote control:

 | Keyboard Key    | Control Key | Description                                                             |
 |-----------------|-------------|-------------------------------------------------------------------------|